-Former Wisconsin-Milwaukee head coach and University of Maryland assistant Erica Janssen is in her second year for Purdue women's swimming and diving.
-Janssen joined the Boilermakers in June 2011.
+Former Wisconsin-Milwaukee head coach and University of Maryland assistant Erica Beine completed her third season as an assistant for Purdue women's swimming and diving in 2013-14.
+Beine joined the Boilermakers in June 2011.

 "Erica brings a great deal of knowledge, experience, and excitement to our program," Purdue head coach John Klinge said.
 "We are very fortunate to have her as part of Purdue Swimming and Diving."